Wrought iron: Puddling process

 A number of processes for making wrought iron without charcoal were devised as the Industrial Revolution began during the latter half of the 18th century.
 The most successful of those was puddling, using a puddling furnace (a variety of the reverberatory furnace), which was invented by Henry Cort in 1784.
 It was later improved by others including Joseph Hall, who was the first to add iron oxide to the charge.
 In that type of furnace, the metal does not come into contact with the fuel, and so is not contaminated by its impurities.
-The heat of the combustion products pass over the surface of the puddle and the roof of the furnace reverberates (reflects) the heat onto the metal puddle on the fire bridge of the furnace.
+The heat of the combustion products passes over the surface of the puddle and the roof of the furnace reverberates (reflects) the heat onto the metal puddle on the fire bridge of the furnace.

 Unless the raw material used is white cast iron, the pig iron or other raw product of the puddling first had to be refined into refined iron, or finers metal.
 That would be done in a refinery where raw coal was used to remove silicon and convert carbon within the raw material, found in the form of graphite, to a combination with iron called cementite.

 In the fully developed process (of Hall), this metal was placed into the hearth of the puddling furnace where it was melted.
 The hearth was lined with oxidizing agents such as haematite and iron oxide.
 The mixture was subjected to a strong current of air and stirred with long bars, called puddling bars or rabbles, through working doors.
 The air, the stirring, and the "boiling" action of the metal helped the oxidizing agents to oxidize the impurities and carbon out of the pig iron.
 As the impurities oxidize, they formed a molten slag or drifted off as gas, while the remaining iron solidified into spongy wrought iron that floated to the top of the puddle and was fished out of the melt as puddle balls, using puddle bars.